Anthropology (ANTH)

 HTBA

-* ANTH 491a, The Senior EssayWilliam Honeychurch
+* ANTH 491a or b, The Senior EssayWilliam Honeychurch

 Supervised investigation of some topic in depth.
 The course requirement is a long essay to be submitted as the student's senior essay.
 By the end of the third week of the term in which the essay is written, the student must present a prospectus and a preliminary bibliography to the director of undergraduate studies.
 Written approval from an Anthropology faculty adviser and an indication of a preferred second reader must accompany the prospectus.